ActivitySim/populationsim/docs/application_configuration.rst

 **Steps for repop mode**:

 When running PoulationSim in repop mode, the steps specified in this setting are run.
 The repop mode runs over an existing synthetic population and uses the data pipeline HDF5 file from the base run as an input.
 The default value for the ``resume_after`` setting under the repop mode is *summarize* which is the last step of a base run.
-In other words, repop mode starts from the last step of the base run and modifies the base synthetic population as per the new controls.
-User can choose either *append* or *replace* in the ``expand_households.repop`` attribute to modify the existing synthetic population
+In other words, the repop mode starts from the last step of the base run and modifies the base synthetic population as per the new controls.
+The user can choose either *append* or *replace* in the ``expand_households.repop`` attribute to modify the existing synthetic population.
+The *append* option adds to the existing synthetic population in the specified geographies, while the *replace* option replaces any existing synthetic population with newly synthesized population in the specified geographies.

 ::